16 Lightweight Linux Distributions for Older Machines in 2026

 • 10 GB of hard disk space

-MX Linux is a midweight Linux distribution that combines stability, high performance, simplicity, and elegance to give you a reliable OS that works out of the box with pre-installed applications such as VLC media player, Firefox web browser, LibreOffice suite, and Thunderbird to mention a few.
+MX Linux is a midweight Linux distribution that combines stability, high performance, simplicity, and elegance to deliver a reliable operating system that works out of the box.

 MX Linux